kubernetes/website/docs/tasks/administer-federation/hpa.md

 are fields on local HPA object), then the target app in this cluster needs more replicas, and the scaling is currently restricted by max replicas set on this local HPA object.
-In such a scenario, the federated HPA controller scans all clusters and tries to find clusters which do not have such a condition (meaning the the desired replicas are less than the max, and current averaged cpu utilization is lower then the threshold).
+In such a scenario, the federated HPA controller scans all clusters and tries to find clusters which do not have such a condition (meaning the desired replicas are less than the max, and current averaged CPU utilization is lower then the threshold).
 If it finds such a cluster, it reduces the max replica on the HPA in this cluster and increases the max replicas on the HPA in the cluster which needed the replicas.